Creating ASP.NET Web Projects in Visual Studio 2013

 For information about how to create an application by using the SPA template, see Web API - External Authentication Services.

-The Facebook template creates a sample application that is designed to run inside the Facebook web site.
+You can install a Visual Studio extension that provides a Facebook template.
+This template creates a sample application that is designed to run inside the Facebook web site.
 It is based on ASP.NET MVC and uses Web API for real-time update functionality.

 No authentication options are available for the Facebook template because Facebook applications run within the Facebook site and rely on Facebook's authentication.

 The Visual Studio 2013 web project creation dialog does not provide access to some templates that were available in Visual Studio 2012.
 If you want to use one of these templates, you can click the Visual Studio 2012 node in the left pane of the Visual Studio New Project dialog box.

 The Visual Studio 2012 node lets you choose the following web templates that you don't have access to in the default list of templates for Visual Studio 2013:

 - ASP.NET MVC 4 Web Application

 Bootstrap in the Visual Studio 2013 web project templates

 The Visual Studio 2013 project templates use Bootstrap, a layout and theming framework created by Twitter.
 Bootstrap uses CSS3 to provide responsive design, which means layouts can dynamically adapt to different browser window sizes.
 For example, in a wide browser window the home page created by the Web Forms template looks like the following illustration:

 Make the window narrower, and the horizontally arranged columns move into vertical arrangement: